zorp-corp/jock-lang/PHILOSOPHY.md

 * Jock should not rely on any external preprocessing or runtime functionality to correctly compile an entire Jock program.

+* Jock exposes several entry points and may be compiled to an executable Nock noun or interpreted dynamically.

 * Wrappers may be used to structure and supply Jock programs with nouns and events.

 * The Jock compiler may maintain context (such as libraries and command-line arguments) using a door.